vita-epfl/CrowdNav/README.md

 ## Installation
 1. Set up [Python-RVO2](https://github.com/sybrenstuvel/Python-RVO2) library
-2. Install gym environment and dynav
+2. Install environment and dynav into pip
 ```
 pip install -e .
 ```
-3. Install all the dependencies
+3. Install all the dependencies as listed in requirements.txt
 ```
 pip install -r requirements.txt
 ```
+4. Install trajnettools and place trajnet data (train/ and val/) under gym_crowd/envs/data/

 ## Getting started
 The codes are organized in two parts: gym_crowd/ folder contains the environment and